Natural Language Decomposition and Interpretation of Complex Utterances: Approach

 \subsection{Natural Language Decomposition}

 The NL decomposition stage generates the next NL step $z_j$ conditioned on the user utterance $x$ and any previously generated steps and program fragments.
-We use pre-trained large language models in a few-shot in-context learning setup \cite{brown2020language} to perform decomposition.
-The model is prompted with example decompositions, each of which consists of an utterance $x$ followed previous steps and their program fragments, all concatenated together ($x,z_1,y_1,z_2,,...,z_N,y_N$).
-We additionally found it useful to include a list of up to $M$ elementary utterances at the start of the prompt (before the $K$ decomposition examples), by selecting the ones most similar to the input utterance.
-We posit that the presence of such utterances informs the model about the kind of steps the NL-to-program parser can handle.
-(An example constructed prompt is shown in Appendix \ref{appendix:prompt_example}).
-Example decompositions are taken from the set of 10 complex utterances from the training split of \ourdata{}.
-We perform greedy decoding to get the next NL step $z_j$.
+We obtain $z_j$ by greedy decoding from a pre-trained LLM in a few-shot in-context learning setup \cite{brown2020language}.
+The model is prompted with $K=10$ example decompositions, each of which consists of an utterance $x$ followed by any previous steps and their program fragments, all concatenated together ($x,z_1,y_1,z_2,,...,z_N,y_N$).
+We additionally found it useful to include a list of up to $M$ elementary NL utterances at the start of the prompt (before the $K$ decomposition examples), selecting the ones with highest BM25 similarity to the input utterance.
+This is intended to inform the model about the kind of elementary steps the NL-to-program parser can handle.
+(An example constructed prompt is shown in Appendix \ref{appendix:prompt_example}.)
+Example decompositions are taken from the set of 10 complex utterances in the training split of \ourdata{}.

-\method{}'s ability to perform NL decomposition thus results from a combination of parametric knowledge about the structure of plans in general (the result of pretraining) and non-parametric knowledge about the domain of interest (obtained via in-context learning).
+\method{}'s ability to perform NL decomposition thus results from a combination of parametric knowledge about the structure of programs in general (the result of pretraining) and non-parametric knowledge about the domain of interest (obtained via in-context learning).
 Together, these enable generalization to structurally novel user requests.
 For example, there are no training examples that involve exchanging the timing of two meetings (the test example in \autoref{fig:method}), but \method{} nonetheless synthesizes a correct program.